RobertCcss/RobertCcss/README.md

 # Hello, I'm Robert! 👋

-I'm currently a student pursuing economics in Germany, passionate about coding and creating software solutions.
+I'm currently a student pursuing computer science while working @ Deutsche Telekom in Germany, passionate about coding and creating software solutions.
 I'm proficient in German and Russian, with a growing proficiency in English and Spanish.

 ## My Skills